Santa Barbara, California: Economy

 Aerospace and defense companies such as Alliant Techsystems, Channel Technologies Group, FLIR Systems, and Raytheon have major operations in the area.
 As a tourist destination, the hospitality industry has a significant presence in the regional economy.
 Among notable business ventures and innovations, Motel 6 was started in Santa Barbara in 1962.
-The Egg McMuffin was invented by Herb Peterson at the upper State Street McDonald's.
+Sambo's Restaurant was founded in Santa Barbara in 1957 by Sam Battistone and Newell Bohnett.The Egg McMuffin was invented by Herb Peterson at the upper State Street McDonald's.
 The Habit Burger Grill restaurant chain began in Old Town Goleta.
-Kinko's (now owned by FedEx and known as FedEx Office) was founded by Paul Orfalea Isla Vista, near UC Santa Barbara, in 1970.
+Kinko's (now owned by FedEx and known as FedEx Office) was founded by Paul Orfalea in Isla Vista, near UC Santa Barbara, in 1970.

 As of June 2021, southern Santa Barbara County employed more than half the county's total workers.
-The County's largest employers are:
+The county's largest employers are:

-Other major employers include Mission Linen Supply, Jordano's, Marborg Industries, the Santa Barbara Biltmore and San Ysidro Ranch, Westmont College, Mentor, CJ Affiliate, Beachfront Hilton Resort, Belmond El Encanto and QAD.
+Other major employers include Jordano's, Marborg Industries, the Santa Barbara Biltmore and San Ysidro Ranch, Westmont College, Mentor, CJ Affiliate, Beachfront Hilton Resort, Belmond El Encanto and QAD.

 Retail centers include the traditional downtown area along lower State Street, where the Paseo Nuevo shopping center is located, and La Cumbre Plaza on upper State Street.

 Arts and culture

 Performing arts

-Santa Barbara contains numerous performing art venues, including the 2,000 seat Arlington Theatre, which is the largest indoor performance venue in Santa Barbara and site of the annual Santa Barbara International Film Festival.
+Santa Barbara contains numerous performing art venues, including the 2,000-seat Arlington Theatre, which is the largest indoor performance venue in Santa Barbara and site of the annual Santa Barbara International Film Festival.
 Other major venues include the Lobero Theatre, a historic building and favorite venue for small concerts; the Granada Theater, the tallest building downtown, originally built by contractor C.B.
-Urton in 1924, but with the theatre remodeled and reopened in March 2008; and the Santa Barbara Bowl, a 4,562 seat outdoor amphitheater in a canyon at the base of the Riviera.
+Urton in 1924, but with the theatre remodeled and reopened in March 2008; and the Santa Barbara Bowl, a 4,562-seat outdoor amphitheater in a canyon at the base of the Riviera.

-The city is considered a haven for classical music lovers with a symphony orchestra, a professional opera company, and many non-profit classical music groups (such as CAMA).
-Several youth orchestras are also located in Santa Barbara, such as Santa Barbara Strings.
+The city is considered a haven for classical music lovers with the Santa Barbara Symphony Orchestra, a professional opera company, and many non-profit classical music groups (such as CAMA).
+Several youth orchestras are also located in Santa Barbara, such as the Santa Barbara Youth Symphony.
 The Music Academy of the West, located in Montecito, hosts an annual music festival in the summer, drawing renowned students and professionals.